 The truth of the matter is dreams change.

-Dreams, in a daily/nightly sense, are made up of references from experienced life.
+Dreams are made up of references from experienced life.
 They mold, change, and evolve based on your day.
-The larger life dream, I think, evolves in the same way.
-There will always be bits and pieces of your life intertwined, but dreams absolutely can (and should) alter course.
+Your large “life” dream, I think, evolves in the same way.
+There will always be bits and pieces of your life intertwined, but dreams absolutely can (and should) evolve.
 If they don’t, how do you mark your growth as a human?

 So here’s how it went down:

-College, graduation, move to New York, landed steady job (excited), grew in said job (okay), grew stagnant in job (not so excited), decided a change was needed, set date to leave job.
+College, graduation, move to New York, landed a steady job (excited), grew in said job (okay), grew stagnant in the job (not so excited), decided a change was needed, set a date to leave the job.

 The revelation (that traveling helped me find):

-I’m 25, but I fear that many people much older than I have never taken a moment to curiously explore, capture, and meditate on what it is that drives them to do and love what they do and love.
+I’m 26, but I fear that many people much older than I have never taken a moment to curiously explore, capture, and meditate on what it is that drives them to do what they do and love it in the process.

 The post-revelation life adjustments:

-As an outsider looking in it may seem like a backwards career move, but to me, any move in a career that you aren’t whole-hearted about is backwards.
+As an outsider looking in it may seem like a backward career move, but to me, any move in a career that you aren’t whole-hearted about is backward.